 One huge indication of a scam is a job which offers a great deal of money or benefits which are much more that what is normal for that job.
 By doing this, the scammer attracts more victims.
 If the job offers much more than it should, there is no job, its just a scam!

 Google everything about the "job", the email address, the telephone number, the company website, the company name, and many times you will see its a scam because its already been posted as a scam.
 Scammers frequently uses the same telephone number in their scams and many anti-fraud bloggers and forums post job scam and job scam emails.

 http://www.scamwatchers.com has a list of scam job offers here: http://www.scamwarners.com/forum/viewfo ...
 5da7085c3f

 Please also click and read: http://www.immigrationmatters.co.uk/how ... offer.html

 Please understand that law enforcement cannot do anything about these scammers!
 They are anonymous and most are in Nigeria and other west African countries.

 If after reading this article you still wonder if a job offer is fake.
 Please use the contact us button on our webite and copy and paste the entire email (including the headers) into the text box.
 We will get back to you soon.
-Or you can Forward the entire email to firstname.lastname@example.org along with the email headers.
-Here is a tutorial on how to get them: How To Read Email Headers in Common Email Programs http://whatismyipaddress.com/find-headers
+Or you can Forward the entire email to email@example.com Here is a tutorial on how to get the headers to an email which is needed to identify who is actually using the email address.
+How To Read Email Headers in Common Email Programs